jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

     - also investigate the existence of such tick-borne diseases in other animal populations.
 - Analysis into the symptoms and how they relate to ilness detection.

+#### Things the team wishes we could have done differently
+As a whole, it seemed that time constraints were our biggest challenge in this project.
+If we could change anything, it would possibly be to take more time in acquiring the data, and dedicate more time to the analysis.
+Some of the questions we had at the onset of this project were left unanswered, and this could have been rectified with a bit more time and resources on hand.

 ### Visualization
 #### Density Map of Established Tick Records